-The Wahpeton NRCS Field Office is in full support of your application for Phase IV of the Antelope Creek Wild Rice River Corridor Project.
+The Wahpeton NRCS Field Office is in full support of your application for Phase IV - Additional Funds for 2020 of the Antelope Creek Wild Rice River Corridor Project.
 This project will not only continue our current partnership, but it will also allow us to continue to build upon our momentum to provide technical and financial assistance throughout Richland County.
 With support for your project, we can continue to expand our reach by "Helping People Help the Land".